GenesisEducationKyiv/software-engineering-school-6-0-artemmatiushenko1/README.md

 ### Unit & Integration Tests

-These tests cover individual components and their interactions.
-They use **PGlite** (a WASM-based in-memory PostgreSQL) to provide a real database environment with high performance and no external dependencies.
+These tests cover individual components and their interactions using **Vitest**.
+They utilize **PGlite** (a WASM-based in-memory PostgreSQL) to provide a real database environment with high performance and no external dependencies.

 ```bash
 npm test